dominiksta/mvui/packages/docs/content/docs/components/07-lifecycle.md

 ## Closing Local Resources (e.g. Subscriptions)

-You can use `this.onRemoved(<callback>)` to clean up resources like manual subscriptions.
+You can use `this.subscribe(<callback>)` to subscribe to a `Stream` (we will talk those later in the chapter on [reactivity](/mvui/docs/reactivity/overview/)) *only when the component is mounted*.
 While you generally speaking should try to avoid manual subscriptions for a more declarative style, there are some use cases where they may be required (or desirable for your sanity as a non-expert in reactive programming).

 {{<codeview output-height="150px">}}
 ```typescript